AbuBudgie/harmless.exe/README.md

 DISCLAIMER: This is purely for the sake of analyzing how ransomware works and will not be used against anyone in a malicious or illegal manner.

+Requirements:
+- malware should be able to manipulate more than one directory.
+- should be transportable i.e. USB, phishing email link, SMS message

 Project Schedule